 One of the main reasons that I am choosing not to go back to a high-paying job is that I want the flexibility to be there for my kids as they grow up.
 I want to coach their teams, play with them every day, and go on long and impactful trips.
 I really want to build great relationships with my kids, and I can’t see how I can do that effectively and be employed full-time right now.

 9) Are you pursuing (or have you reached) financial independence?

 We are there.
 When I first Accidentally Retired, I was right on the cusp of 25X.
 Currently, with the way the markets have been going, we are now at 26x.
 I still prefer a buffer, and I also enjoy working, so I likely will not be working on something.
 But at least now, I can work in my own time, on my own things.

 10) Where can we learn more about your story?

 You can learn more about my story at my website Accidentally Retired.
 You can also follow me on Twitter @AcdntlyRetired and subscribe to my email updates.
-I write about early retirement and financial independence, but I also delve into career, personal growth and enjoying life.
+I write about early retirement and financial independence but also delve into a career, personal growth, and enjoying life.